trynthink/scout/docs/ecm_reference.rst

 For the market scaling fractions, this field should provide a description of how the values were calculated.
 The description should have enough detail for another user to be able to easily repeat the calculations. ::

    {...
-    "fraction_derivation": "Sum of 2015 data for LED - Connected Lighting, LED - Controls, and Conventional Lighting - Controls.", ...}
+    "fraction_derivation": "Sum of 2015 data for LED - Connected Lighting, LED - Controls, and shed Lighting - Controls.", ...}

 .. _json-source_data: